hopplajs/hoppla/README.md

 ```

 ## Changelog
+### 0.8.0
+Improved defaults for ejs processing
+- Only hopplaconfig's and files suffixed with `.hop.ejs` will be processed with ejs
+- For *.hop.ejs the hopplaconfig filename doesnt need the `.hop.ejs` suffix
+  - Example: Target file: `app.js.hop.ejs` -> hopplaconfig for target file: `app.js.hopplaconfig`
 ### 0.7.0
-- Better folder renaming logic (fileName): if multiple folders use the same fileName their children will be merged together
+Better folder renaming logic (fileName): if multiple folders use the same fileName their children will be merged together
 ### 0.6.0
 - Documented javascript usage
 - Fixed error if no ejs option was provided with js "hoppla"-function